antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 A Payload Sequence represents a discrete unit of work, and usually maps to specific manipulation of a payload device in accordance with mission objectives.

-Payload Sequences are scheduled using simple heuristics, all controlled by the Antaris Cloud Platform.
+Payload Sequences are scheduled by SatOS based on the on-board schedule generated & uploaded to satellite by the Antaris Cloud Platform.
 Examples of this include "when the satellite is within range of X,Y coordinates" or "twice per orbit during the local day time".
 Any geographic triggers (ground target pointing, enter/leave bounding box, etc.) are resolved within ACP before Payload Sequences are executed.

-Payload Applications are instructed to execute Payload Sequences using the Payload Interface.
+Payload Applications are instructed to execute Payload Sequences using the SatOS Interface.
 Payload Applications are not "always on", and will only be booted up when its sequences are to be executed.
 Sequences are always given a duration within which they are expected to run, and are not able to run forever.

 Dynamic/on-demand interaction for active debugging and diagnosis is supported directly via ACP.